menu

 Superior real estate is some of the most expensive in Iowa, although Superior house values don't compare to the most expensive real estate in the U.S.

-Superior is a blue-collar town, with 47.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Superior, you'll notice that it is more blue-collar than most other communities in America.
+47.37% of Superior’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Superior is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Superior who work in food service (14.04%), business and financial occupations (14.04%), and office and administrative support (8.77%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Superior has relatively fewer families with younger children, and/or college students.
 Combined, this makes Superior a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Superior is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Superior does not have a public transit system used by locals to get to and from work.

 The per capita income in Superior in 2022 was $24,219, which is low income relative to Iowa and the nation.
 This equates to an annual income of $96,876 for a family of four.
 However, Superior contains both very wealthy and poor people as well.